 Yes, your student account will be billed $35 for each incomplete grade entered by an instructor.
 Besides finishing the class as soon as possible, payment is required before a transcript can be released.

-Self-paced open learning classes (901 sections) must be completed within 180 days from the selected start date.
+Self-paced open learning classes (901 sections, available to guest undergraduate students only) must be completed within 180 days from the selected start date.
 It is the student's responsibility to plan a pace of study to meet their personal deadlines, such a graduation, which may be before the course deadline.

 Interactive online courses (950-999 sections) have fixed start and end dates listed in the current academic calendar.
 Within the first week, make sure you can meet the deadlines for assignments and exams listed in the course space and syllabus - if this won't fit, withdraw before the drop/add date.